fujitsu/fujitsu-ansible-irmc-integration/README.md

 - Python >= 2.6
 - Python modules 'future', 'requests', 'urllib3', 'requests_toolbelt'

+The modules were tested on RHEL 6, RHEL 7, SLES 12, SLES 15.

 ## Getting started

 - Copy or clone the content of this repo to your playbook directory or to your